 3. Protect Personal Information

-When sharing your project publicly, avoid posting personal details such as your address, phone number, or bank information.
-Sharing this kind of information increases your risk of being targeted by fraudsters.
-Always keep private details secure and never provide them to someone you don’t trust.
+While sharing your project publicly, avoid posting personal details such as your address, phone number, or bank account information.
+Revealing this kind of information increases your risk of being targeted by scammers.
+Always keep your private information secure, and never provide these details to anyone you don’t fully trust.

 4. What to Do If You Encounter Suspicious Activity